 For the monthly gas filing, Peoples must show the quantity and cost of gas purchased from Florida Gas Transmission Company (FGT) during the month and period shown.
 Peoples states that FGT's current demand and commodity rates for FTS-1 transportation service and G purchases are set forth in FGT's tariff, which is a public record held by the Federal Energy Regulatory Commission (FERC).
 The purchased gas adjustment, which is subject to FERC review, can have a significant effect on the price charged by FGT. purchased gas adjustment is also a matter of public record.
 On the other hand, rates for purchases of gas supplies from persons other than FGT are currently based on negotiations by Peoples or its affiliates with numerous producers and gas marketing companies.
 "Open access" on FGT's system has enabled Peoples and its affiliates to purchase gas from suppliers other than FGT.
 Purchases are made by Peoples at varying prices depending on the length of the period during which purchases will be made, the season or seasons during which purchases will be made, the quantities involved, and whether the purchase is made on a firm or interruptible basis.
 Also, gas prices can vary from producer-toproducer or marketer-to-marketer, even when non-price terms and conditions of the purchase are not significantly different.
-Peoples' affiliates also make purchases for sale to several of Peoples' large industrial customers who choose not to make purchases from Peoples' system supply.
+Peoples' affiliates also make purchases for sale to several of

-DOCUMENT HI NEER-DATE
+DOCUMENT FINAL R-DATE